MVLA Soccer Club: Frequently Asked Questions

 Practices are 2-3 times a week depending on age and level of the team.
 Additional technical sessions will be offered for players who want more.

 For most teams, practice will start the first week of August for fall season and will end in early/mid December.
 ECNL, NPL, and some other teams may start practicing in July for late July/early August tournaments.
 New players who have registered for spring will have an option to train in the winter months.
-These sessions are optional for younger teams and supplement the annual training program for all our competitive teams.
-These winter sessions start in early January and end prior to Presidents’ Day weekend.
+These sessions are optional for younger teams and supplement the training program for all our competitive teams.
+These winter sessions typically start in early January (pending field availability) and end prior to Presidents’ Day weekend.
 After a break the week of Presidents’ Day, we will begin our spring season at the end of February (or early March) and will end in early June.
 High school aged teams follow a different schedule, based on when players participate on school teams.
+The in-house program typically begins in late February and ends in early June.
+However, if field space is available, our in-house program will start as early as mid-January.

 The games are generally on the weekends, at home and away fields.
 They can be scheduled for anytime on Saturday and Sunday.